Adversarial Hubness in Multi-Modal Retrieval: Threat Model and Attack Methods

+\textit{Indiscriminate.} The goal is to make the hub appear close to as many queries as possible regardless of their semantics.
+For example, an adversarial image hub may be retrieved for ``cars,'' ``food,'' or ``houses.''
+Such hubs resemble natural hubs but appear much more frequently (see \Cref{fig:adv_hub}).

+\textit{Concept-specific.} The goal is to target only queries related to a chosen concept while avoiding irrelevant ones.
+For text-to-image retrieval, we define concepts in two ways: (1) queries containing attacker-chosen \emph{keywords} (e.g., ``cars'' or specific car models), and (2) \emph{clusters} in the embedding space that capture high-level semantics (e.g., ``outdoor adventure,'' covering queries like ``mountain hiking'' and ``camping'').
+The cluster definition naturally extends to other modalities.

-The concept-specific attack is superficially similar to attacks on retrieval-augmented generation~\cite{chaudhari2024phantom} that target queries with a certain trigger word, but those attacks are currently limited to text-to-text retrieval and require that the adversarial documents contain gibberish text whose embedding is close to the trigger.
+Concept-specific attacks differ from retrieval-augmented generation (RAG) poisoning~\cite{chaudhari2024phantom}.
+RAG attacks are currently limited to text-to-text retrieval and require poisoned documents to contain semantics-free gibberish whose embedding is close to the trigger.
+By contrast, our attack preserves the original semantics of the adversary's content.

-\shortsection{Security Consequences of Adversarial Hubness} Adversarial hubs can be used to spread spam, or simply to degrade performance of retrieval systems thus causing denial of service.
-For example, in the music industry~\cite{flexer2018hubness,hoedt2022defending} platforms like Spotify are constantly battling malicious actors who attempt to promote their content and manipulate platforms into streaming it for many users \cite{SpotifyArtificialStreaming}.
-In online retail, hubness attacks could be used to manipulate product search.
-In social media, they could help propagate misinfiromation and amplify misleading content.
-These examples show that adversaries have an economic incentive to exploit hubness, thus it is important to develop robust mitigation strategies for retrieval systems that operate on user-generated content.
+\para{Security Consequences} Adversarial hubs can be used to spread spam, or simply to degrade performance of retrieval systems thus causing denial of service.
+For example, in the music industry~\cite{flexer2018hubness,hoedt2022defending} platforms like Spotify~\cite{SpotifyArtificialStreaming} are constantly battling malicious actors who attempt to promote their content and manipulate platforms into streaming it for many users.
+In online retail, hubness attacks could manipulate product search.
+In social media, they could propagate misinformation and amplify misleading content.
+These examples show that adversaries have an economic incentive to exploit hubness.